Summary

 f"y={y_next:.3f} best={y_obs.max():.3f}")

-In practice, use BoTorch (built on GPyTorch), scikit-optimize, Optuna, or Ax.
-They handle mixed discrete/continuous spaces, multi-objective problems, constraints, and batch acquisition out of the box.
-BayesOpt is how serious teams tune LLM hyperparameters, design experiments, and optimize materials.
-It is also a natural alternative to evolutionary search — see our write-up on genetic algorithms for black-box optimization for a useful comparison.
+In production use, established libraries such as BoTorch (built on GPyTorch), scikit-optimize, Optuna, and Ax are recommended.
+They support mixed discrete and continuous spaces, multi-objective problems, constraints, and batch acquisition.
+Bayesian optimization is the method by which serious teams tune LLM hyperparameters, design experiments, and optimize materials.
+It is also a natural alternative to evolutionary search; the companion piece on genetic algorithms for black-box optimization provides a useful comparison.

 Time Series Forecasting

-GPs are natural for time series forecasting because kernels can directly encode the features you expect: a periodic kernel for seasonality, a Matérn kernel for local smoothness, a linear kernel for drift.
-Composite kernels like RBF + Periodic + Linear recover something very close to what Facebook Prophet does, but with calibrated uncertainty baked in.
+GPs are well suited to time series forecasting because kernels can directly encode expected features: a periodic kernel for seasonality, a Matérn kernel for local smoothness, and a linear kernel for drift.
+Composite kernels such as RBF + Periodic + Linear reproduce results close to those of Facebook Prophet while including calibrated uncertainty by construction.

-A related use case is time series anomaly detection: fit a GP to normal behavior, flag any new observation that falls outside the 3σ prediction band.
-The approach is interpretable, adapts to local seasonality, and does not require labeled anomalies.
+A related application is time series anomaly detection: a GP is fitted to normal behavior, and any new observation falling outside the 3σ prediction band is flagged.
+The method is interpretable, adapts to local seasonality, and does not require labeled anomalies.

 Spatial Modeling and Kriging

-In geostatistics, the technique known as Kriging is literally a Gaussian Process under a different name.
-Developed by mining engineer Danie Krige in the 1950s, it has been used for decades to interpolate ore grades, oil reservoir properties, soil contamination maps, and climate variables from sparse measurements.
-If you ever see a heatmap of pollution concentrations interpolated from 30 monitoring stations, odds are a GP produced it.
+In geostatistics, the technique known as Kriging is, in mathematical terms, a Gaussian Process under a different name.
+Developed by the mining engineer Danie Krige in the 1950s, it has been used for decades to interpolate ore grades, oil-reservoir properties, soil contamination maps, and climate variables from sparse measurements.
+A heatmap of pollution concentrations interpolated from thirty monitoring stations was very likely produced by a GP.

 GP Classification

 GP regression assumes Gaussian noise and closed-form posterior inference.
-For classification, outputs are discrete, so we wrap the latent GP in a sigmoid (binary) or softmax (multi-class) link function.
+For classification, outputs are discrete, so the latent GP is wrapped in a sigmoid (binary) or softmax (multi-class) link function.
 The posterior is no longer Gaussian and requires approximation: Laplace approximation, expectation propagation, or modern variational inference.
-It’s more work than a neural net classifier for high-dimensional data, but remains useful when you need calibrated class probabilities with small data.
+The procedure entails more effort than a neural-network classifier for high-dimensional data, but it remains useful when calibrated class probabilities are required and data are scarce.

 Active Learning and Surrogate Modeling

-Give a GP a budget of queries and a candidate pool.
-Pick the next query to label by maximizing the posterior variance — that is the most informative point.
-This active-learning loop drastically reduces labeling cost in domains like materials discovery, protein engineering, and any setting where ground-truth labels require an experiment.
-GPs pair particularly well with semi-supervised learning and self-supervised representation learning when labels are scarce and unlabeled data is abundant.
+Given a query budget and a candidate pool, a GP selects the next query to label by maximizing the posterior variance, which corresponds to the most informative point.
+This active-learning loop substantially reduces labeling cost in domains such as materials discovery, protein engineering, and any setting in which ground-truth labels require an experiment.
+GPs combine particularly well with semi-supervised learning and self-supervised representation learning when labels are scarce but unlabeled data are abundant.

 Applications at a Glance